szkrd/springald/docs/config.md

   "fluxboxMenuFile": "~/.fluxbox/menu",

   // you can explicitly disable the path parsing with `true`, for debugging or if you
-  // have a ton of executables on your path (and they are not particularly useful) "skipPathParsing": false,
+  // have a ton of executables on your path (and they are not particularly useful),
+  // but be careful, this will render the application input filed useless "skipPathParsing": false,

   // start with a borderless window?